Shaobin-Jiang/ice-nvim-doc/docs/customization/plugins.md

 ## Colorschemes

 Conventionally, we use the `colorscheme` command to set colorschemes.
 In IceNvim, as you ought to remember from the [utilities/keymaps](../../utilities/keymaps) section, we use the <kbd>&lt;C-k&gt;&lt;C-t&gt;</kbd> keymap to open a colorscheme picker.
 This is quite handy in that it persists across sessions.
+Alternatively, you can use the `IceColorscheme` command to directly set the colorscheme from the command line.

-For a colorscheme to appear in this picker, you need not only to install the colorscheme plugin itself, but also register it in the `Ice.colorschemes` (notice the `s` at the end) table.
+For a colorscheme to appear in this picker or to work for the `IceColorscheme` command, you need not only to install the colorscheme plugin itself, but also register it in the `Ice.colorschemes` (notice the `s` at the end) table.
 Each table must have a `name` value which can be used with `:colorscheme name` and a `background` field that is either `"dark"` or `"light"`.

-Optionally you can have a `setup` field that can be passed to the plugin's setup function.
+Optionally you can have a `setup` field that:

+- can be passed to the plugin's setup function if it is a table
+- can be directly called when setting the colorscheme if it is a function

+And a `transparent` field that, if set to `true`, will trigger the `TransparentEnable` command when this colorscheme is used.

 For example:

 ```lua
 -- gruvbox-light will appear in the colorscheme picker